 ‘Soup, Soap and Salvation‘ may sound a simplistic motto, but it addresses the heart of human need and is embedded into the fabric of The Salvation Army mission.

 Feeding those who would go without a hot, nutritious meal hits at the core of The Salvation Army’s mission.
-Each night in Bradenton, we serve a hot meal to an average of 250 men, women and children at our Community Dinner.
-Doors open at 5 pm daily as we welcome the community to our dining room.
+Each weeknight in Bradenton, we serve a hot meal to an average of 250 men, women and children at our Community Dinner.
+Doors open at 5 pm Monday-Friday as we welcome the community to our dining room.
 While the dinner is provided at no cost, we ask guests to pick up a meal card at our administrative office, located at 1204 14th Street West, between 1 pm and 4 pm.

 We welcome everyone to dinner – this meal is served to anyone in need, just not exclusively the homeless.
 Thus, many seniors and families who live nearby attend our community dinner.